 We track vacation, leave and sick time, and leave for employees in Harvest.
 There is oversight on this, but ultimately you are responsible for this accuracy.
 Time off will not negatively impact your billable hour percentage.

 You do NOT need to log entries when the office is closed for a holiday.

 Project: CivicActions > Time off

 - Vacation (a planned day off)

-- 8 hours if it's a full day
+- 8 hours for a full day

-- 4 hours if it's a half day
+- 4 hours for a half day

 Harvest Phone App

 If you are often "on-the-go" consider downloading the Harvest App.

 This is also great for (and almost required) for any onsite trips & conferences.
 It makes entering time easy, but also makes entering your expenses a snap.
 You can take a photo of your receipt right from the Harvest App - no more worries about losing that receipt or having to enter them all after your trip.
 It will also provide visibility on the total expense costs while traveling.